-An irate customer is defined as someone being extremely angry, someone who is almost at the point of being uncooperative and demeaning.
-Those who have encountered irate customers can attest to this fact and the challenge of de-escalating the situation makes it even more difficult, but more of that later.
+An irate person is defined as someone being extremely angry, someone who is almost at the point of being uncooperative and demeaning.
+Those who have encountered irate people can attest to this fact and the challenge of de-escalating the situation makes it even more difficult, but more of that later.
 Let us first discover how an irate customer came to be.

 Irate Customer: The Making